A Compositional Framework for Passive Linear Networks: The main theorem

-At this point the reader might voice two concerns: firstly, why does the \emph{black box} functor refer to the \emph{extended} power functional $P$ and, secondly, since it fails to talk about power minimization, how is it the same functor as that defined in Theorem \ref{main_theorem}?
-These fears are allayed by the remarkable trinity of minimization, the symplectification of functions, and Kirchhoff's laws.
+At this point the reader might voice two concerns.
+Firstly, why does the \emph{black box} functor refer to the \emph{extended} power functional $P$ rather than the power functional $Q$, which is a function only of input and output potentials?
+Secondly, since this functor does not involve power minimization, how is it the same functor as that defined in Thm.~\ref{thm:main}?
+These fears are allayed by the remarkable trinity of minimization, symplectification, and Kirchhoff's laws.

-We have seen that symplectification of functions views the cograph of the function as a picture of ideal wires, governed by Kirchhoff's laws (Example \ref{ex:sympfunction}).
-We have also seen that Kirchhoff's laws are closely related to the principle of minimium power (Theorems \ref{thm:realizablepotentials} and \ref{thm:dirichletminimization}).
-The final aspect of this relationship is that we may use symplectification of functions to enact minimization.
+We have seen that the symplectification functor $S$ maps a corelation to the behavior of the corresponding circuit of ideal wires, governed by Kirchoff's laws (Section \ref{ssec:ideal_wires}).
+We have also seen that Kirchhoff's laws are closely related to the principle of minimum power (Thm.\ \ref{thm:circuit_behavior_from_power}).
+The final aspect of this relationship is that we can use symplectification to enact power minimization.

+We use this link between symplectification and power minimization to construct the commutative square here:

+This shows that the black box functor, defined as the functor from $\Circ$ to $\Lag\Rel$ obtained by the path through the top right corner of the diagram, is the same as the functor obtained by the path through the lower left corner, which is precisely that defined in Thm.~\ref{thm:main}.